-All undergraduate students have an ESP assigned to them for personalized advising.
-Additionally, there is an Aboriginal ESP Team available, and any Aboriginal student — including undergraduate, graduate and post-baccalaureate — can contact the Team Lead to make an appointment for one-on-one advising.
+All undergraduate students have an ESA assigned to them for personalized advising.
+Additionally, there is an Aboriginal ESA Team available, and any Aboriginal student — including undergraduate, graduate and post-baccalaureate — can contact the Team Lead to make an appointment for one-on-one advising.

 Aboriginal Student Team Lead

 Enrolment Services Advisor

 There are a variety of costs associated with pursuing a post-secondary education.
 These include tuition, housing, student fees, books, meals, entertainment, and unexpected expenses.
 Factors like where you live or the amount of time it takes to complete your degree may also affect how much you need to spend.

 To get started on planning for expected costs, visit the UBC Student Financial Planning page or go directly to the online cost calculator to help assess your expenses, including tuition and other costs for specific programs.
 You are encouraged to share your cost calculations with an Enrolment Services Advisor to discuss them in detail.

 Housing is a major expense associated with obtaining a post-secondary degree.
 While many students wish to live on or near campus, others choose to live some distance away, therefore costs associated with transportation will need to be factored into your budget.

 For prospective and returning students, including parents and guardians, information on campus housing costs is found on the Student Residence – Vancouver site.

 For information on off-campus housing, visit the Living Off-Campus page.